Help with paying for care and support

 Direct payments from social services

 If you need care at home, your council may be able to give you money so that you or your carer can choose and arrange your own care services.
 This is called direct payments.

 This arrangement can give you more choice and control over services provided but also brings with it responsibilities for spending the money in line with your care plan.

-You can get more information about direct payments from the Money Advice Service.
+You can get more information about direct payments from Money Helper.